Start of main content

 The following discount codes are for member and non-member delegate registration only, and not applicable to student bookings.

-10% discount for 3 to 5 delegates – SEMICONGR3TO5
+10% discount for three to five delegates – SEMICONGR3TO5

 Please note that payment must be made in full, and we do not accept AMEX when registering online.